Fatman003/data-portfolio/Bike Share Analysis/read.md

-Aalysis on some bike data
+Analysis on some bike data